 Kaplanoffers one of the most comprehensive and structured LSAT courses available.
 The programs are based on live instruction (in person or online) with expert instructors.
 It also comes with some really helpful analytics features that help you improve your weak areas and know when you’re ready to write the exam.

 - The Princeton Review LSAT: A comprehensive course with in-person or online classes, on the higher end of the price spectrum.
 The

 PrincetonReview is aimed at high-performing students, and the LSAT 165program comes with a high score guarantee.
 Also read our Princeton vs PowerScore LSAT review.

 - LSATMax Prep Course: This is an app-based program with plenty of practice materials, and is good for self-motivated students.

 - Manhattan Prep LSAT Review: A solid option for a classroom-based LSAT course, if you are in an area where they are offered.

 Some people don’t learn best in a group setting.
 If that’s you, getting an LSAT tutor may be the ticket.
 Many study programs have the option to upgrade to one-on-one instruction or tutoring sessions.

 While tutoring can add another level of expense to your LSAT costs, it may be a powerful way to get a high score on the LSAT.

 Self Study Materials

-A last option some people go for is self study.
-While this isn’t the most recommended option, it is possible to collect materials, watch videos, and study for the LSAT by yourself.
-You’ll have to be self-disciplined and commit to a rigorous course of study, being sure not to leave any gaps or miss anything as you create your own study plan.
+Another option some people go for is self study.
+While it’s possible to collect materials, watch videos, and study for the LSAT by yourself, you’ll have to be self-disciplined and commit to a rigorous course of study, being sure not to leave any gaps or miss anything as you create your own study plan.